jspecify/jspecify/docs/docs/spec.md

 All locations that are not explicitly listed as recognized are unrecognized.

 > That is, they are *not* recognized on a field, a parameter, a local variable,
-> an annotation interface, a type parameter, or a record component declaration.
+> a type parameter, or a record component declaration.

 ## Null-marked scope